BanaanKiamanesh/Lorenz-Attractor/README.md

 # Lorenz-Attractor
 Simulating Lorenz Attractor Using Numerical Methods!
-Which is a non-Linear Chotic System!
+Which is a non-Linear Chaotic System!

 ## ***Butter Fly Effect***
 ![](images/ButterFly.PNG)